- Degree Options

 - Why RMC?

 The accountancy program consists of three distinct options: an undergraduate degree in managerial accounting, a 3:2 program consisting of a business management major followed by the master's of accountancy, and a stand-alone master's of accountancy.
 Students interested in obtaining licensure as a certified public accountant (CPA) should pursue one of the master's of accountancy options.
-The 3:2 program is designed for those students who are not presently possessive of an undergraduate degree, and the stand-alone accountancy applies to those applicants who already have an undergraduate degree in a field other than accounting.
+The 3:2 program is designed for those students who do not already have an undergraduate degree, and the stand-alone accountancy program is for those applicants who already have an undergraduate degree in a field other than accounting.

 For those students interested in careers outside public accounting, the managerial accounting major is an ideal way to obtain an accounting education with an internal management perspective.
 Upon completing the major, students are qualified to sit for the certified management accountant exam.